terbium-lang/terbium/README.md

-# Prion
+# Terbium
 The performant yet elegant and feature-packed programming language.
 Implemented with Rust.

 ## Goals
-We want Prion to meet the following:
+We want Terbium to meet the following:

 - A language that doesn't take long to learn
 - A language emphasizing strong and static types